MagicPortrait: Temporally Consistent Face Reenactment with 3D Geometric Guidance: Introduction

-In this study, we argue that combining a reference image with motion guidance, which is typically provided by sequential skeleton data or landmarks information, presents certain limitations in terms of both facial expression alignment and head motion guidance.
-As a further development, we recommend the use of a 3D parametric face model (e.g., FLAME \cite{li2017learning}) to model the 3D geometry of the reference face and extract motion cues from the driving video.
-Firstly, unlike methods that separate expression and pose representations, such as keypoints-based approaches that mainly focus on pose, the FLAME model provides a unified framework that jointly captures face shape, expression and pose variations within a compact, low-dimensional parameter space.
+In this study, we argue that combining a reference image with motion guidance, which is typically provided by sequential skeleton data or landmarks information, presents certain limitations in terms of both facial expression alignment and shape preservation.
+As a further development, we recommend the use of a 3D parametric face model FLAME \cite{li2017learning} to model the 3D geometry of the reference face and extract motion cues from the driving video.
+Firstly, unlike keypoints-based approaches that mainly focus on head pose, the FLAME model provides a unified framework that jointly captures face shape, expression and pose variations within a compact, low-dimensional parameter space.
 Consequently, the FLAME model not only provides expression and pose information but also delivers structural guidance related to surface deformation, spatial interactions (e.g., occlusions), contours, and various face-dependent features.
 Secondly, the parametric formulation of the FLAME model enables the alignment of geometric structures between the FLAME mesh reconstructed from the identity image and the motion representations obtained from the driving video.
 This allows for the refinement of FLAME-based motion sequences, thereby improving the conditioning of motion and geometric shape in latent diffusion models.
-Due to FLAME’s ability to generalize across diverse face shapes, it effectively accommodates significant differences between the reference image and the driving video.
+Due to FLAME’s ability to generalize across diverse face shapes, it effectively accommodates significant differences in face shape between the reference image and the driving video.